-I don’t believe that companies are resisting the transition, there are far too many examples of organisations moving forward to embrace this change.
+I don’t believe that companies are resisting the transition, there are far too many examples of organizations moving forward to embrace this change.
 Instead, I believe that the barrier lies with the diversification and scale of communication needs.
-Twenty years ago an article I wrote was published in a call centre magazine centered on the importance of unified communication across voicemail, email and telephone calls.
+Twenty years ago an article I wrote was published in a call center magazine centered on the importance of unified communication across voicemail, email and telephone calls.
 Unifying 3 channels back then was seen as innovative – groundbreaking even.
 Today’s society is asking brands to manage customer communication from numerous platforms and channels, with an immediate response time, and even higher consumer expectations than ever before.

-The answer to the decentralisation of call centres and the management of numerous modern customer service channels does not lie in agents solely answering calls from home.
+The answer to the decentralization of call centers and the management of numerous modern customer service channels does not lie in agents solely answering calls from home.
 Nor does it rely on the self-service text on a website or adopting twenty or more narrow end-point siloed tools.
 Rather, it’s the brand’s ability to embrace unity and visibility across customer communications: In other words having the resources to respond quickly to customers across all social media channels and messaging apps; incorporating voice, text and media.
-This requires AI to recognise sentiment and scale, plus an intercompany connection that activates the right resources quickly.
+This requires AI to recognize sentiment and scale, plus an intercompany connection that activates the right resources quickly.
 This change to a unified approach will enable brands to serve customers wherever they are, and quickly – not stress them out further by forcing them to wait in a two hour call waiting queue.